rangle/augury/example-apps/todo-mvc-example/README.md

 ## Building and Serving

-1. Build the application by running `npm install` command.
+1. Build the application by running the `npm install` command.
-2. Serve the application with this folder as the base, i.e. with `http-server` command.
+2. Serve the application by running the `npm start` command.